-The proposed Loan Estimate Form will replace the separate disclosures required under the TILA, called the “initial TIL” and Real Estate Settlement Procedures Act (RESPA), known as the Good Faith Estimate or “GFE”.
-As described in the proposed rule, the form can be delivered to the consumer by either the lender or a mortgage broker – but the lender is ultimately responsible for the information it contains.
+The Loan Estimate form will replace the separate disclosures currently required under the Truth In Lending Act (TILA), called the “initial TIL,” and Real Estate Settlement Procedures Act (RESPA), known as the Good Faith Estimate or “GFE”.
+As described in the rule, the new form can be delivered to the consumer by either the lender or a mortgage broker – but the lender is ultimately responsible for the information it contains.

-The form is three pages and was developed by the CFPB through nine rounds of iterative testing with consumers.
-Each round was also posted on the CFPB’s website and accessible to industry and the public.
-It de-emphasizes APR, which consumers found confusing, and includes new disclosure items mandated by Dodd-Frank such as Total Interest Percentage and the “In 5 Years” calculation.
+The form is three pages and was developed by the CFPB through nine rounds of iterative testing with consumers and refined according to comments received during the review period of the proposed rule.
+It de-emphasizes APR, which consumers found confusing, and includes new disclosures mandated by Dodd-Frank such as Total Interest Percentage and the “In 5 Years” calculation.

-The proposed Closing Disclosure Form will integrate the HUD-1 required by RESPA and the “final TIL” required under TILA.
-There are multiple versions of the form to account for different transaction types – refinance, purchase and seller-only.
-Though this new form would be used for closed-end loans in residential transactions, reverse mortgages and home equity lines of credit would still use the HUD-1 form.
+The Closing Disclosure form integrates the HUD-1 required by RESPA and the “final TIL” required under TILA.
+There are multiple versions of the form to account for different transaction types – such as a refinance and a purchase.
+There also is a Seller only form.
+This new form will be used only for closed-end loans in residential transactions.
+Other loans such as reverse mortgages and home equity lines of credit will still use the HUD-1 form.

 The form mixes the lender and settlement costs with loan terms and replaces the HUD line numbers with an alpha-numeric system.
-The Closing Disclosure Form breaks out the costs and includes section totals rather than “rolling them up” as was the case with the 2010 HUD-1.
-Because the form is a mixture of loan information/costs and settlement costs, communication and cooperation between the lender and closing agent will be necessary to complete the Closing Disclosure.
-If the settlement agent is allowed to complete the Closing Disclosure Form, the lender will need to provide a copy of the Loan Estimate Form, as the information it provides will be necessary to complete the Closing Disclosure Form.
+The Closing Disclosure form itemizes the costs and includes section totals rather than lumping costs together and rolling them up as is the case with the 2010 HUD-1.
+Because the form is a mixture of loan information and settlement costs, communication and cooperation between the lender and closing agent will be necessary to complete the Closing Disclosure.
+If the settlement agent completes the Closing Disclosure form, the lender will need to provide a copy of the Loan Estimate form, as the information it provides will be necessary to complete the Closing Disclosure form.

-The Loan Estimate must be delivered to the borrower no later than three business days after the lender receives the mortgage application.
-It is also proposed that the Closing Disclosure must be received by the borrower no later than three business days prior to the consummation of the transaction.
+The initial Loan Estimate must be delivered or placed in the mail to the borrower no later than three business days after the lender receives the mortgage application and no less than seven business days before consummation of the loan.
+A revised Loan Estimate due to changed circumstances is to be delivered or placed in the mail within three business days of the lender’s knowledge of a changed circumstance; however it must be received by the borrower no later than four business days before consummation of the loan.

-Zero tolerance bucket – There can be no increase in the amount paid at closing from the estimated amount on the Loan Estimate for borrower paid fees falling within this bucket.
-The proposed rule does include more items in this bucket than existed under HUD.
+Zero tolerance bucket – There can be no increase for any item in this bucket in the amount paid at closing over the estimated amount on the Loan Estimate form for borrower paid: